NicoElbers/nixPatch-nvim/README.md

 nv provides you with the possibility to define custom subsitutions (look at [how it works](#how-it-works) for more details).
 These can be used to change any Lua string into any other Lua string.
 A specialization of these are plugin subsitutions.
 These assume that whatever you're replacing is a url and will replace a bit of fluff around it to satisfy lazy.nvim.

 In most cases you're gonna want to use a plugin subsitution.
-You can generate these very easily WHEN I EXPOSE THE FUCKING FUNCTIONS IT'S NOT THAT MUCH WORK JUST DO IT.
+You can generate these very easily using the functions provided by `patchUtils.nix` In the template they are already imported for you.
+Have a look at them to see how you use them.
 When you have them generated, you need to put them in `customSubs` in your flake.
 After this you should be good.

 In the cases that you want to use literal string replacement, a couple of things to note: